-Fig. 5 (top) illustrates the performance of the MMA method on the simulated ECG.
-Comparing with the Fig. 4 (top) it can be seen that the modified averaging method employed by the MMA method tended to amplify the noise.
-For instance at the SNR of 10 dB, and in the absence of TWA the median of the MMA estimates was 40 $\mu$ V compared with 30 $\mu$ V in the case of the SAM.
-This observation affirms and complements the observations made by Cox et al. [31] who conclude that: "MMA amplifies TWA compared to traditional spectral analysis, but both likely reflect similar pathophysiology".
+3) Performance of the MMA Method: Fig. 5(top) illustrates the performance of the MMA method on the simulated ECG.
+Comparing with the Fig. 4(top), it can be seen that the modified averaging method employed by the MMA method tended to amplify the noise.
+For instance at the SNR of 10 dB, and in the absence of TWA, the median of the MMA estimates was 40 $\mu$ V compared with 30 $\mu$ V in the case of the SAM.
+This observation affirms and complements the observations made by Cox et al. [30], who conclude that: "MMA amplifies TWA compared to traditional spectral analysis, but both likely reflect similar pathophysiology."
 However, our simulations indicate that MMA amplifies both TWA as well as the effect of the recording noise.
-Due to the nonlinear nature of the MMA method we were not able to single out a unique cause for this behavior.
+Due to the nonlinear nature of the MMA method, we were not able to single out a unique cause for this behavior.

-Table I summarizes the performance of the two TWA detection algorithms discussed in this work.
+Table I summarizes the performance of the two TWA detection algorithms discussed in this paper.

-4) Effect of Window Size:

-Although we fixed the number of beats in our analysis to 64 beats, to allow direct comparison between different detection techniques for noise rejection, different studies have employed varying analysis window lengths, ranging from 16 beats [30] for the MMA method and 128 beats for the SM [27].
-To determine the influence of the analysis window length on the results reported in this work, we repeated all the simulation studies with a 32 beats and a 128 beats window.
-Decreasing the analysis window length led to a raising of the noise floor and an increase in the percentage of indeterminate cases, since
+4) Effect of Window Size: Although we fixed the number of beats in our analysis to 64 beats, to allow direct comparison between different detection techniques for noise rejection, different studies have employed varying analysis window lengths, ranging from 16 beats [29] for the MMA method to 128 beats for the SM [27].
+To determine the influence of the analysis window length on the results reported in this paper, we repeated all the simulation studies with a 32 beats and a 128 beats window.
+Decreasing the analysis window length led to a raising of the noise floor and an increase in the percentage of indeterminate cases, since the noise-reduction effect of averaging was less marked when using fewer beats, but did not influence the trend observed in our results.
+On the other hand, increasing the number of beats in a qualitatively similar way decreased the NIAP level across all the methods.